 Time of year matters for Florida beach weddings

-First, check the temperatures in your desired destination during your planned wedding month.
+The best time to have a Florida beach wedding depends on your destination.
 The humidity is at its worst in South Florida and the Gulf Coast in July, August and September, and the Panhandle can get downright chilly in January and February.
 Also, remember that Spring and Summer Break are peak tourist seasons, which may mean higher prices for airfare, lodging, and activities.

 Go for a sunset or sunrise beach wedding